fardoushasan376-max/llfc/README.md

 }

 async function clearStorage() {
-  if (confirm('Are you sure you want to clear all saved data (logos, photos, matchdays, groups, archives, rankings)?')) {
+  if (confirm('Are you sure you want to clear all saved data (logos, photos, matchdays, groups, archives, tournaments, stage)?')) {
     try {
       await Promise.all([
         db.collection('playerPhotoMap').get().then(s => s.forEach(d => d.ref.delete())),